GAUTAMSAHARAN/fanclubApi/README.md

         }
     }
     ```
+- To set up google and facebook registration
+  - `python manage.py createsuperuser` run this command in the terminal, then put username and password.
+  - Go to http://127.0.0.1:8000/admin/ if you are running your project at 8000.
+  - Login with your superuser credential and then your have to register google and facebook client Id and App Id into 'social applications' table. (for google and facebook client id register on google developer and facebook developer portal)

 - In the root directory of the project run:
   - `python3 manage.py makemigrations` to create tables in the database
   - `python3 manage.py migrate` to apply the newest database representation to the app